Browse by Medical Category

 Priscilla K. Brastianos, MDAssistant Professor of MedicineHarvard Medical SchoolMass General Cancer Center

-We recently discovered potential clinically significant drivers in meningiomas, craniopharyngiomas, hemangioblastomas and brain metastases.
-We are currently investigating the role of these genomic drivers as potential therapeutic targets.
-Additionally, we are expanding our investigations to further elucidate the molecular evolution of the metastatic process to the central nervous system.
+We recently discovered clinically significant genetic drivers in meningiomas, craniopharyngiomas, hemangioblastomas, glioneuronal tumors and brain metastases.
+We are currently investigating the role of these genomic drivers as potential therapeutic targets in national NCI-sponsored multi-center clinical trials.
+Additionally, we are expanding our in vitro and in vivo investigations to further elucidate the molecular evolution of the metastatic process to the central nervous system.

 Priscilla K. Brastianos, MDPrincipal Investigator

 Craniopharyngiomas are epithelial tumors that arise in the pituitary stalk along the path of the craniopharyngeal duct.
 There are two main subtypes of craniopharyngiomas, the adamantinomatous form that is more common in children, and the papillary form that predominantly occurs in adults.
 Craniopharyngiomas can cause profound clinical sequelae both through mass effect at presentation and through morbidity of treatment.
 No effective treatment besides surgery and radiation is known for craniopharyngiomas, and incomplete knowledge of the molecular mechanisms that drive craniopharyngiomas has limited the development of targeted therapies for this tumor.
 We recently comprehensively characterized the molecular drivers of craniopharyngiomas.
 We identified activating mutations in CTNNB1 in nearly all adamantinomatous craniopharyngiomas and recurrent mutations in BRAF (resulting in p.Val600Glu) in nearly all papillary craniopharyngiomas.